-3(a) The Special Use of the Property shall be as a mixed-use building containing up to 12 dwelling units and commercial space, substantially as shown on the Plans.
-The areas labeled as "Tenant 1 Unassigned," "Tenant 2 Unassigned," and "Tenant 3 Unassigned" shall be permitted to contain medical or dental offices and principal uses permitted on corner lots in the R-63 Multifamily Urban Residential District, pursuant to section 30-419.3(a) of the Code of the City of Richmond (2020), as amended.
-Outdoor dining use of the patio areas may also take place on the Property in accordance with section 30-419.3(a)(5) of the Code of the City of Richmond (2020), as amended.
+The Special Use of the Property shall be as a mixed-use building containing up to 12 dwelling units and commercial space, substantially as shown on the Plans.
+The areas labeled as "Tenant 1 Unassigned," "Tenant 2 Unassigned," and "Tenant 3 Unassigned" shall be permitted to contain medical or dental offices and permitted principal uses on corner lots in the R-63 Multifamily Urban Residential District, pursuant to section 30-419.3(a) of the Code of the City of Richmond (2020), as amended.
+Outdoor dining use of the patio areas is permitted on the Property in accordance with section 30-419.3(a)(5), concerning permitted principal uses on corner lots, of the Code of the City of Richmond (2020), as amended.

-- (b) No fewer than ten off-street parking spaces shall be provided for the Special Use, substantially as shown on the Plans. - (c) All building materials, elevations, and site improvements, including landscaping, shall be substantially as shown on the Plans. - (d) The height of the Special Use shall not exceed the height as shown on the Plans. - (e) In addition to signage permitted in all districts, pursuant to section 30-505 of the Code of the City of Richmond (2020), as amended, a freestanding sign shall be permitted on the Property, substantially as shown on the Plans. - (f) No fewer than eight bicycle parking spaces shall be provided on the Property, substantially as shown on the Plans. - 4(c) Facilities for the collection of refuse shall be provided in accordance with the requirements of the Director of Public Works.
-Such facilities shall be located or screened so as not to be visible from adjacent properties and public streets. - (e) The Owner shall make improvements within the right-of-way, including the installation of seven new street trees along Westover Hills Boulevard, substantially as shown on the Plans, which improvements may be completed in one or more phases as approved by the Director of Public Works.
+- No fewer than ten off-street parking spaces shall be provided for the Special Use, substantially as shown on the Plans. - All building materials, elevations, and site improvements, including landscaping, shall be substantially as shown on the Plans. - The height of the Special Use shall not exceed the height as shown on the Plans. - In addition to signs permitted in all districts, pursuant to section 30-505 of the Code of the City of Richmond (2020), as amended, a freestanding sign shall be permitted on the Property, substantially as shown on the Plans. - No fewer than eight bicycle parking spaces shall be provided on the Property, substantially as shown on the Plans. - Facilities for the collection of refuse shall be provided in accordance with the requirements of the Director of Public Works.
+Such facilities shall be located or screened so as not to be visible from adjacent properties and public streets. - The Owner shall make improvements within the right-of-way, including the installation of seven new street trees along Westover Hills Boulevard, substantially as shown on the Plans, which improvements may be completed in one or more phases as approved by the Director of Public Works.